-In November, BVMN published a joint policy paper on the EU Screening Regulation, with Mobile Info Team, I Have Rights, The Association for Juridical Studies on Migration (ASGI) and Centre for Legal Aid - Voices in Bulgaria, using e examples from Greece, Croatia, Italy and Bulgaria - external EU Member States - to evidence why certain safeguards are necessary, and legal loopholes must be closed.
+In November 2023, BVMN published a joint policy paper on the EU Screening Regulation, in collaboration with Mobile Info Team, I Have Rights, The Association for Juridical Studies on Migration (ASGI) and Centre for Legal Aid - Voices in Bulgaria.
+The report uses examples from Greece, Croatia, Italy and Bulgaria - external EU Member States - to evidence why certain safeguards are necessary, and legal loopholes must be closed.